For the ragu

 One of the most ubiquitous herbs in British cookery, parsley is also popular in European and…

 - 8 thyme sprigs, leaves picked

 - 1 tbsp tomato purée

 - 1 tbsp raisins

 - toasted pine nuts and parmesan, to serve

 For the pasta

-Heat 1 tbsp of the olive oil in a large frying pan over a high heat and fry the duck breasts for 2 mins on either side until well browned, then set aside.
-Tip the fat from the pan into a saucepan, and turn the heat down to medium, then add the rest of the olive oil.
-Tip the onion and fennel seeds into the saucepan, add a large pinch of salt and cook for 5 mins until the onion is starting to soften.
+Heat 1 tbsp of the olive oil in a large deep frying pan over a high heat and fry the duck breasts for 2 mins on either side until well browned, then set aside.
+Tip the fat from the frying pan into a dish (keep it for later use if you like), and turn the heat on the pan down to medium, then add the rest of the olive oil.
+Tip the onion and fennel seeds into the pan, add a large pinch of salt and cook for 5 mins until the onion is starting to soften.
 Crush in the garlic cloves, then add the bay leaf, parsley stalks and thyme leaves.
 Stir well and cook for 2 mins more.